 Research Blog & News

-Our PhD student Juliane Colditz has created a cartoon that creatively explains the importance of the mouse as an animal model in bone research.
-Young and old get entertaining explained, what is hidden behind diseases such as osteoporosis and bone cancer and how the research contributes to healing.
+Our PhD student Juliane Colditz has created a cartoon that explains the importance of the mouse as an animal model in bone research.
+Young and old get an animated explanation, how disease develop such as osteoporosis and bone cancer and how the research contributes to healing.
 Juliane even won a prize in a video competition.
 Congratulations!

 New Years Greetings

 Let us take this opportunity to thank you for all your faith and dedication.

 May this year bring new happiness, new goals, new achievements and a lot of new inspirations on your life.
 Wishing you a year fully loaded with happiness!